indeskyz/self-bot/index.md

 **all times must be converted to seconds**

-_/youdo not need to use these times as you can just leave the default wait time of 2 hours set but there are provided for convience_
+_youdo not need to use these times as you can just leave the default wait time of 2 hours set but there are provided for convience_

 - 2 hours
 - 2 hours & 5 mins